dhoyle/splicedocs-jekyll/pages/SQLReference/JoinOps/FullJoin.md

 You can specify the join clause by specifying `ON` with a Boolean expression.

-The scope of expressions in the `ON` clause includes the current tables and any tables in outer query blocks to the current `SELECT`.
-In the following example, the `ON` clause refers to the current tables:
+The  `ON` clause can only reference the left and right sources of the join; for example:

 <div class="preWrapper" markdown="1">
     SELECT *